NuKeeperDotNet/NuKeeper/README.md

     * If you set the allowed version change to `Minor`, you will get an update to `1.3.0` as now changes to the major version number are not allowed.
 Version `1.2.4` is also allowed, but the largest allowed update is applied.
     * If the allowed version change is `Patch` you will only get an update to version `1.2.4`.

- * *fork_mode* Values are `PreferFork` and `PreferSingleRepository`.
+ * *fork_mode* Values are `PreferFork`, `PreferSingleRepository` and `SingleRepositoryOnly`.
 Prefer to make branches on a fork of the target repository, or on that repository itself.
 See the section "Branches, forks and pull requests" below.

 ### Command-line arguments